geraldie900/golang-file-reader/README.md

 # golang-file-reader

-To convert any multiline text file based to a single line text file.
+To convert any **multiline text file based** to a **single line text file**.
 Initiated this project because my work project needs to convert a multiline python code file to a single line python code.

 ## Golang